Alissa Del Riego

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is simple: work hard, stay focused, and never undervalue yourself.
-Your skills, perspective, and contributions matter—so advocate for yourself, trust your abilities, and pursue opportunities with confidence.
+My advice to young women entering the industry is work hard, put in the effort, and never undervalue yourself.
+Your skills, perspective, and contributions matter— advocate for yourself, trust your abilities, and pursue opportunities with confidence.

 Q